Download thousands of free ready-made office templates for MS Word & MS Excel

 Include your skills next, it must include soft skills such as communication, and conflict management skills, while the hard skills must be related to whatever technical field of education you are from.
 If there are additional qualities or talents you possess that could get you an edge, don’t forget to mention those!
 If you have multilingual expertise, this in most cases is a winner.
 Also, stating your eagerness to learn newer skills will also leave a good impression on the reader.

-List down if any work experiences you have.
+List down any work experiences you have.
 If you don’t, you might want to list down the community works you have been engaged in, and internships you did.
-This might also include those part-time works you did as well as the collaboration you were a part of during your academic career.
+This might also include the part-time work you did as well as the collaboration you were a part of during your academic career.